AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

     log: console.log, // eslint-disable-line no-console
 }
 ```
 For comparison, I've included the diff to our old file.
+At the end of each step you will find a GitHub link to the commit/changes to compare with your own code.

 ![](https://i.imgur.com/SJ3xaf5.png)

-Next thing on our list is to add the functions that will be the backbone of our bot in the future.
+Next thing on our list is to add some functions that will be triggered by the event handlers as be the backbone of our bot.
 Right now this might seem to be "overkill" or premature optimisation but if we do this now, the code will be easier to read AND easier to extend and build on.

-This is nothing new, it's just our load function and "on ready" event listener from last week, using our new structure.
+This is basically nothing new, it's just our load() function and "on ready" event listener from last week, using our new structure.

 ```javascript
 /*